 - Design – As mentioned above, finding SMEs to assist you is valuable.
 For example, designers should be a part of your team and research.
-Work alongside them to determine eye-catching but appropriate visuals elements.
-It is imperative to blend guidelines of writing with their designing rules.
+Work alongside them to determine eye-catching but appropriate visual elements.
+It is imperative to blend guidelines of writing with their design rules.
 Because of technology, the white paper of yesterday is not the same as today’s modernized version.
 Today, designers can help make your white paper interactive with animations, motion charts and graphs, videos, social media features, and more.
-By working with a designer, it ensures that you do not present a dull document.
+Working with a designer ensures that you do not present a dull document.
 Instead, you will provide a white paper that is engaging for your audience.

 - Feedback – Receiving feedback may be difficult for you to take, but when it’s constructive it will help you in the long haul.
 As a writer, welcoming feedback about your third or fourth draft will only improve your document.
 Furthermore, whatever constructive criticism you get this time around will help you in the future the next time you have to write a white paper.

 Creating a white paper is a great B2B marketing tool.
 Although, it will take some time and effort.
-Constructing a well-thought white paper will speak to audiences that your business can provide the solution to their problems.
+Constructing a well-thought process will speak to audiences that your business can provide the solution to their problems.
 Which in turn generates high-value leads and establishes credibility in your respective industry.